-At the same time, if you're chugging along, happily advancing toward your ultimate goal of self-sufficiency, and not stressed, and able to keep things organized and tidy to boot - more power to you.
-Keep on keepin' on.
-Nothing wrong with that.
-Just don't stress it.
+At the same time, if you are chugging along, happily advancing toward your ultimate goal of self-sufficiency, and not stressed, and able to keep things organized and tidy to boot, then great.
+The point is to not stress out over it.

-Those luxuries you had to have?
-Do you really need them?
-How often?
-How much money are you willing to devote to them?
-Homesteading is all about the idea that trading time for money doesn't serve you as well as using your time to provide for your needs directly.
+A life of luxury and glamour is not in the cards for a homesteader.
+Homesteading is all about the idea that trading time for money does not serve you as well as using your time to provide for your needs directly.
 Simple living, or living lightly on the earth, means reducing one's possessions and expenditures and learning to be satisfied with just meeting your needs, and letting go of wants and consumption.

-Homesteading, as I said above, is a labor of love.
-If you resent the time spent tending animals, canning food, and chopping wood - run away.
-Do something else.
-Consider a hobby farm where your goal is just to enjoy the parts of farming that you don't resent, without self-sufficiency as the ultimate goal.
-Or maybe a small farm business is the right choice, where your focus is earning money as well as farming.
+If you resent the time spent tending animals, canning food, and chopping wood—then homesteading is not for you.
+Instead, consider a hobby farm where your goal is just to enjoy the parts of farming that you do not resent, without self-sufficiency as the ultimate goal.
+Or maybe a small farm business is the right choice, where your focus is on earning money as well as farming.

 Divorce time from money in your mind.
-Sure, you could have worked for maybe $15 an hour, and you just "earned" $5 an hour by raising your own chickens, in terms of how much money you saved by doing it yourself.
-But that's not the point: the whole point is that you worked for yourself, on your own terms, and that you're building something that runs deeper than trading your time for an hourly wage.
+Sure, you could have worked for maybe $15 an hour, but instead, you just worked the equivalent of $5 an hour by raising your own chickens.
+The whole point is that you worked for yourself, on your own terms, and you are building something that runs deeper than trading your time for an hourly wage.

 Humor is a good thing.
 Laugh daily.
-Don't get on a high horse about homesteading and think you're superior to everyone else.
-When things go wrong, when the chickens start pooping all over the front steps and foxes start attacking your hens, try to keep perspective.
+Do not get on a high horse about homesteading and think you are superior to everyone else.
+When things go wrong when the chickens start pooping all over the front steps and foxes start attacking your hens, try to keep perspective.

-Try to take it easy on yourself, and be gentle when you don't reach your goals as quickly as you thought.
+You will need to take it easy on yourself and be OK when you do not reach your goals as quickly as you thought.
 If needed, sit down and retool your plan to reflect new goals and new timelines.
 Everything can be adjusted.
-Learn to roll with the punches, and to enjoy the process of gaining self-sufficiency a little bit at a time.
+Enjoy the process of gaining self-sufficiency a little bit at a time.